MERLev/reVita/README.md

   - Go back to the game
   - Press **START**+**CROSS**(configurable under Settings > Hotkeys) to import Shared profile.
 - "Buy more RAM" error popup on menu open - means there is not enough RAM for plugin to initialise it's menu.
 Seems to be caused by usage of other heavy plugins, especially ucdc and PSVShell.
+- Crash, when closing the menu
+  - update reVita and ds34vita to latest versions (from github)
 ## Build
 - Make install **[ds34vita](https://github.com/MERLev/ds34vita)**.
 - Make install **[DS34Motion](https://github.com/MERLev/DS34Motion)**